 You want to make a career?
 As a manager, lead a department, lead a team and manage projects. take responsibility for oneself?
 Leadership skills help you fulfill your responsibilities and achieve your career aspirations.
 The development of leadership skills begins with the Self-reflection.

 Read through the 20 examples of modern leadership skills in the previous chapter again.
 Can you motivate yourself even when everything is going haywire in the office?
-What about your critical faculties?
-Are you able to refute unreasonable accusations with logical arguments and remain objective?
+What about your Critical faculties out?
+Are you able to refute inappropriate accusations with logical arguments while remaining objective?

 Leadership skills can be learned!
 Have you worked in a team so far and are you aiming for a managerial position in the company?
 Then it is important to develop your skills in a targeted manner in order to convince your superiors of your leadership skills.